Aketirani/audio-mnist/readme.md

 - `cent`: Frequency Centroid

 ### Model Performance
-The model has achieved a promising accuracy rate of `95.60%` on the test dataset, showcasing its potential in gender recognition through voice analysis.
+The model has achieved a promising accuracy rate of `95.77%` on the test dataset, showcasing its potential in gender recognition through voice analysis.

+### PostgreSQL Integration
+PostgreSQL integration enhances the project's data management capabilities.
+By utilizing [PostgreSQL](https://www.postgresql.org), an open-source object-relational database system, we ensure scalability, robustness, and efficient storage and retrieval of data.
+Utilize psycopg2, a Python driver, for seamless interaction with PostgreSQL.
+Store connection details in the `config/postgres.yaml` file for easy access, and perform database operations using SQL queries.

 ### Conclusion
 This project epitomizes the application of machine learning in voice and speech analysis, showcasing the potential to discern gender through acoustic features.